MWRuszczycky/pmgame/README.md

 # pmgame

 Terminal-based game for Linux similar to Pac-Man and written entirely in Haskell using [Brick](https://hackage.haskell.org/package/brick).
+The game should also work in terminal emulators on the MacOS, but may not work on Windows (I have only tested it on Linux).

 ![pmgame demo](demos/demo1.gif)